wix-incubator/petri/mydoc/mydoc_integrating_petri_into_your_app.md

+---
-# Integrate Laboratory (petri client) into your app
+title: Integrate Laboratory (Petri client) Into Your Application
+keywords: application, laboratory, client, petri, integration
+last_updated: March 31, 2016
+sidebar: mydoc_integrating_petri_into_your_app
+permalink: /mydoc_integrating_petri_into_your_app/
+---

 * Laboratory is supported for any servlet-api based application: